theima/ein/README.md

 ##### updateContent

-Renders the content of the component.
 The content will be rendered any time the properties on the component changes.
-It might be desireable to update at another time, if a map is specified.
+If a [map](#map) is used to supply extra properties to the view, it might be desireable to update at another time.
+This function renders the content of the component.

 ##### Return Value